johnyrose/yaasp/README.md

 * All the reports are saved to a local SQLITE database.
 * Any command that generates reports will export them to the `exports` directory. which will be created if it does not exist.

-Here are some examples of how to use the yaasta CLI:
+Here are some examples of how to use the yaasp CLI:

 ## Commands